 This gilded bronze Buddha sits on a tall, well-cast, double-lotus throne that is sharply waisted.
 This image has been cast as a single piece.
 It is of good size, with a pleasing ‘boyish’ face which itself has a pleased countenance.

-The image sits in medicine Buddha seated in dhyanasana with his left hand in meditation mudra, resting in his lap and holding a bowl filled with medicinal nectar and fruit.
+The image sits in dhyanasana with his left hand in meditation mudra, resting in his lap and holding a bowl filled with medicinal nectar and fruit.
 His right hand rests on his knee with palm facing outward in the mudra of granting blessings.
 The bitter, medicinal fruit of the myrobalan plant is held between the thumb and index finger.

 Such a representation of the Buddha, sometimes known as the ‘medicine Buddha’ or Jambupati Buddha is uncommon ion Burmese Buddhist iconography.

 The image has been cast with the head facing slightly forward, the eyes are half-closed with prominent, arched eyebrows.